noxdafox/clipspy/README.rst

 Windows
 +++++++

-CLIPSPy comes as a wheel for most of the Python versions and architectures.
+CLIPSPy comes as a wheel for Python versions starting from 3.9.

 .. code:: batch